 - You make it clear that the photograph is copyrighted.
 (We will deem that this condition has been met as long as our copyright notice on the photograph is legible; if not, we require you to add a copyright notice immediately under the photograph.)

-Occasionally, if the case is compelling enough, we may give you permission to republish an article from this site on your site, under the following terms:
+AAC may give you permission to republish an article from this site on your site, under the following terms:

-- The republished article has a rel=”cononical” tag in the header pointing to the original on this site.
+- The republished article has a rel=”cononical” tag in the header pointing to the original article on this site.

 Nothing on this website or in direct communications received from us, or in our articles in the media, should be construed to mean or imply that offshore voyaging is anything other than potentially hazardous.
 Dangers such as, but not limited to, extreme weather, cold, ice, lack of help or assistance, gear failure, grounding, and falling overboard could injure or kill you and wreck your boat.